tidymass/massdatabase/README.md

 # About

-`massdatabase` is a R package which is used for metabolite identification based on in-house database and public database based on accurate mass (m/z), retention time (RT) and/or MS2 spectra.
+`massdatabase` is a R package which is used to play with databases about mass spectrometry data.

 <img src="man/figures/Figure_1.png" align="middle" alt="" width = "100%"/>